ethanjli/ublue-forklift-sysext-demo/README.md

 Unlike `docker`, `dive`, and `crane`, [`nvim`](https://github.com/neovim/neovim) is not available as a statically-linked binary, so it depends on system libraries.
-For example, trying to run the binaries from [Neovim's GitHub Releases](https://github.com/neovim/neovim/releases) on Alpine Linux will not work due to the lack of glibc; instead, Alpine Linux's package for Neovim needs to be installed to use Neovim on Alpine Linux.
-The opposite is also true: trying to run a Neovim binary from Alpine Linux on a host without musl will also not work.
+For example, trying to run the binaries from [Neovim's GitHub Releases](https://github.com/neovim/neovim/releases) on Alpine Linux will not work due to the lack of glibc on the system; instead, Alpine Linux's package for Neovim needs to be installed to use Neovim on Alpine Linux.
+The opposite is also true: trying to run a Neovim binary from Alpine Linux on a host without musl libraries will also not work.

-This repository includes a GitHub Actions workflow to automatically build a multi-arch container image which includes a `.raw` system extension image file with `nvim`, using [flatwrap](https://github.com/flatcar/sysext-bakery/blob/main/flatwrap.sh) with [Alpine Linux's neovim package](https://pkgs.alpinelinux.org/package/edge/community/x86/neovim) (which is linked against musl) to sandbox `nvim` in such a way that it work without any problems as a sysext on glibc-based systems.
+This repository includes a GitHub Actions workflow to automatically build a multi-arch container image which includes a `.raw` system extension image file with `nvim`, using [flatwrap](https://github.com/flatcar/sysext-bakery/blob/main/flatwrap.sh) with [Alpine Linux's neovim package](https://pkgs.alpinelinux.org/package/edge/community/x86/neovim) (which is dynamically linked against musl) to sandbox `nvim` in such a way that it work without any problems as a sysext on glibc-based systems.
 [Alpine Linux's neovim-doc package](https://pkgs.alpinelinux.org/package/edge/community/x86/neovim-doc) is also included in the sandbox with `nvim` so that `nvim` can access the associated documentation files without having those documentation files in the usual location where they would be if